syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/dialog/EJ2_ASP.MVC/getting-started.md

 * [Close dialog while click on outside of dialog](./how-to/close-dialog-while-click-on-outside-of-dialog)
 * [How to make a reusable alert and confirm dialog](./how-to/render-a-dialog-using-utility-functions)

-You can refer to our [ASP.NET MVC Dialog](https://www.syncfusion.com/aspnet-mvc-ui-controls/modal-dialog) feature tour page for its groundbreaking feature representations.
+N> You can refer to our [ASP.NET MVC Dialog](https://www.syncfusion.com/aspnet-mvc-ui-controls/modal-dialog) feature tour page for its groundbreaking feature representations.
 You can also explore our [ASP.NET MVC Dialog example](https://ej2.syncfusion.com/aspnetmvc/Dialog/DefaultFunctionalities#/fabric) that shows you how to render the Dialog in ASP.NET MVC.